marcosillvestre/centroAut/README.md

 ## Step 1 --> clone this repository
 ## Step 2 --> run npm install to install all dependencies
-## Step 3 --> go get your credentials at conta azul
+## Step 3 --> go get your credentials on conta azul
-## Step 4 --> set you credentials in a .env file
+## Step 4 --> set you credentials in the .env file

 ## References